Rihay66/3Sisters-Documentation/Engine/3 Sisters-Engine.md

 	// register system

 	// set the system's signatures
-	ECS::SetSystemSignature<ECS_SpriteRenderer>(
+	ECS::SetSystemSignature<ExampleSystem>(
 		ECS::GetComponentType<ComponentExample>(),
 		ECS::GetComponentType<TestComponent>());

 	// use system
-	renderer.render(ts);
+	example.doSomething();
 }
 ```
 # Inheritance and Virtual Functions
 The following example modules are the classes that either optional or need to be inherited and its functions overwritten to allow for some or further functionality.
 # [[Window]]
-The Window class is responsible for creating a OpenGL context window which allows for direct/indirect functionality of other components within the engine such as the [[Sprite Renderer]].
+The Window class is responsible for creating a OpenGL context window which allows for direct/indirect functionality of other components within the engine such as the [[Quad Renderer]].

 Not only does this class provide a OpenGL context window it also provides a runtime function that keeps the context window open, provide runtime functions like the "update()" and "Render()"